 1. God removes wicked kingdoms (will remove this wicked nation, too), Dan.
 2:21.

 2. Preserved by godliness of the faithful, Matt.
 5:13.

 1. We must be driven by the power of godliness.
 Begins with the individual -- church -- the home -- the nation -- the world.

 2. A life devoted to pleasing God can make a difference.

-3. The power of godliness must work in our lives!
+3. Let the power of godliness work in your life.